-The situation is particularly acute in places like Florida, Hawaii, Alaska, Wyoming, Montana, Colorado, South Carolina, and Maine.
+The situation is particularly acute in Florida, Hawaii, Alaska, Wyoming, Montana, Colorado, South Carolina, and Maine.

 Why Are Car Rentals So Expensive?

-A number of factors have contributed to the current situation.
-Travel plummeted in 2020, causing a number of companies to sell off large percentages of their fleets to survive.
+Several factors have contributed to the current situation.
+Travel plummeted in 2020, causing companies to sell off large percentages of their fleets to survive.

 There’s a Semiconductor Chip Shortage to Blame

-As travel has started to return in a big way, now there are fewer cars available for rent.
-Rental car companies are currently trying to add to their fleets to replace the vehicles they sold, but it’s difficult for them to buy new vehicles due to a semiconductor chip shortage.
+As travel has started to return in a big way, now fewer cars are available for rent.
+Rental car companies are trying to add to their fleets to replace the vehicles they sold, but it’s difficult for them to buy new vehicles due to a semiconductor chip shortage.
 High-quality used cars are in short supply as well.